maitree7/BlocHome_DeFi/README.md

 ![dev_platforms](./frontend/img/dev_platforms.png)

-   The development platform- back-end interface includes:
+   The development platform Back-end interface includes:

 **[InterPlanetary File System (IPFS)](https://pinata.cloud/)**
     is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global namespace connecting all computing devices.